Mohammed-Altaf-01/Neural-Tuner/README.md

 ## Environment Design

-The environment is the core contribution.
-It is built as an **OpenEnv-compatible FastAPI server** that exposes a stateful, multi-step RL episode interface to any LLM agent.
+**OpenEnv-compatible FastAPI server** with a stateful, multi-step RL episode interface to any LLM agent.

 ### State Space